JCho82/RNA-seq/analysis_totalcounts.md

   ```
   load("Mydata.Rdata")
   ```
+Load your file, which have created in R. The folder you chose should contain the file.
   ```
   head(Mydata)
   ```
+Shows the head data (a several rows) in your file.
   ```
   DataGroups <- c("WT", "WT", "WU", "WU")
   ```
+Assign your samples into a group.
+Since S1 and S2 (from my samples) are biological replicates, the S1 and S2 are assigned as WT.
+S3 and S4 are another biological replicates so that they are grouped into WU.
+If you have more samples, you can assign like this pattern like ("WT", "WT", "WU", "WU", "WZ", "WZ").

 ```
 d <- DGEList(counts=Mydata,group=factor(DataGroups))
 ```
+This commands put the counts of each sample into each group.
 ```
 d
 ```
+Shows how they were assigned.
 ```
 dim(d)
 ```
+shows total featured genes and the number of samples (dimension info).
 ```
 head(d$counts)
 ```
+shows the number of counts again.
+You can compare this to the next step.
 ```
 head(cpm(d))
 ```
+This shows the head counts of cpm which is calculated by counts per million.
 ```
 apply(d$counts, 2, sum)
 ```